-On this challenging overnight guided trek at Mount Cook, you venture far off the beaten trail with your professional guide to the historic shelter of Sefton Bivouac.
+On this challenging overnight guided trek at Mount Cook, you venture far off the beaten trail with your professional Alpine Guides' guide to the historic shelter of Sefton Bivouac.

 Sefton Biv' rests at 1,660 metres directly below the dramatic ice-draped peak of The Footstool (2,764 m).
 The bivvy was built in 1917 and is the oldest standing structure in Aoraki Mount Cook National Park.
 The hike offers stunning scenery throughout the entire ascent.

 The total height gain is almost 1,000 metres and takes around 5 to 7 hours of walking to reach the hut.
 Some exposed scrambling sections will involve using your hands for balance.

 This is a 'big' hike, with effort required on the uphill section.

 - High level of hiking fitness

 - Trekking/hiking experience on uneven and steeper terrain

 After meeting your guide and sorting gear and the required formalities, you set off at mid-morning,